 If there was one secret to my improvement, it was taking two brief planned rests daily.
-It’s so important that I’ve given it the whole next chapter.
+(They were so central to my recovery that I’ve devoted the whole next chapter to them.)
 Scheduled rests, taken no matter how I felt, reduced my symptoms, brought stability, and actually reduced the amount of time I spent resting by helping me avoid overdoing and the rest that inevitably followed.

 Planned rest is probably the most popular pacing strategy used by people in the self-help program.
 I estimate that 80% to 90% of people who try it find it helpful.
 Here are some examples.
 One person reported: “The results have been incredible.
 My symptoms and pain have decreased and I feel more ‘in control’.
 My sleep has been more refreshing and even my mood has improved.”
 Another wrote, “I have more stamina and the graph of my days doesn’t dip and rise so steeply.”
 And a third commented, “for the first time in the four and a half years I have been ill, I feel that it is possible to manage my symptoms and have some predictability.”

 Record keeping, which took just a few minutes a day, helped me live within my limits by showing me what those limits were.
 Records were a graphic and irrefutable way to prove to myself that doing too much intensified my symptoms and led to increased rest.
 Also, I used my health log to motivate myself.
 My records showed me I was improving and my improvement encouraged me to aim for more symptom-free days.
 Another way I checked on myself was to discuss how I was doing with somebody else, often using my logs for reference.
 Such discussions helped me to be accountable to someone else.

 This strategy was so central to my recovery that a whole chapter (10) is devoted to it.